How to Measure Candidate Experience9th October 2019

 Stage # 5 - Hired Candidates

-Here's your opportunity to collect valuable feedback on the entire process.
+Here's your opportunity to collect valuable feedback on the entire process up until the start of the onboarding process.
 Make sure you take it.

 Referrals - What is the likelihood of applying again and/or referring others to apply?